What is a beard hair transplant?

 Beard transplant recovery and aftercare

-You need 7 to 14 days to recover from the beard transplant procedure.
+You need 7 to 14 days to recover from the beard transplant procedure and to ensure a healthy beard hair regrowth.
 After 14 days, you can resume your normal activities.

 After 3 weeks, you can start to shave or trim your new beard.
 After two to three weeks, the new beard hairs may start to shed and fall out.
 Hair shedding after a transplant is an entirely normal part of the process.
-When this happens, new hair will grow to take its place.
+When this happens, new hair will grow to take its place over the coming 4-12 months which you can style to enhance beard density and shape.

 There are several aftercare measures that you will be guided on by your surgeon, such as:

-- Avoid touching your beard at all during the first 4 days after the treatment
+- Avoid touching your beard at all during the first 4 days after surgery

 - Avoid swimming in a pool for 4 weeks after the procedure